 In the early 70's the popularity of the gassers began to wane.
 Not one to stay behind Jr. built a BB/Funny Car.
 His first was a Plymouth Satellite which he ran from 1974-1977.
 He ran this car on Methyl Eythl Alcohol going at speeds in excess of 200 mph at E.Ts in the 6.60s.
 Jr.'s last Funny Car was definitely a favorite.
 A gorgeous candy apple red and burgundy fliptop Corvette.
 He ran this car from 1978 until 1982 when he crashed it in a near fatal accident at an Ohio dragstrip.
 Someone had forgotten to remove 3 cinder blocks left in front of the timing lights in the center of the strip near the end.
 Against safety regulations they were put there so the bike racers wouldn't be able to kick out the timing lights.
 Well, they left there and Jr. hit them going Over 200 mph.
 The car flipped, end over end, at least ten times, completely destroying the fiberglass body.
 Thanks to the well built chassis Jr. miraculously sustained no broken bones.
 Though his helmet and the roll cage saved his life, the crash caused his head to beat severely against it causing a severe concussion and brain contusion.
 The effect was as if he had had a stroke.
 It took 5 long years, Jr. is fully recovered.

-These days he doesn't drive racecars anymore but he is still in the business.
 In 1987 he bought a 1950 Ford Prefect.
-The nostalgia car craze was just getting started and he got that thing running in the 7.90s with his son, Tommy driving it.
-It had a 392 blown Chrysler Hemi and they remained undefeated in the Goodguys and NDRA competitions for 3 years.
+The nostalgia car craze was just getting started and he got that thing running in the 7.90s with his son, driving it.
+It had a 392 blown Chrysler Hemi and they remained undefeated in the Goodguys,ANRA and NDRA competitions for 3 years.

-Jr. is now building Chrysler engines for nostalgia racers, street rods and some A/GS engines as well.
-He can be found at most nostalgia races and other racing events where he even does some announcing.
-Although at times he may miss the thrill of being behind the wheel he realizes that he was very fortunate to be able to have a career doing something he loved to do.
+Into the early 2000's Jr. was building Chrysler engines for nostalgia racers, street rods and some A/GS engines as well.
+He could be found at most nostalgia races and other racing events where he even does some announcing.
+Although at times he missed the thrill of being behind the wheel he realized that he was very fortunate to be able to have a career doing something he loved to do.